...

 To borrow from the operation and curtilage of quantum physics: pataphysical words and texts will remain in superposition until they’re conceptually observed, in the particular (no pun intended), and thereby mentally “collapsed” around an assisted fungible meaning – exactly in the same way as that occurs when an inherently-fuzzy quon (quantum particle) collapses from superposition into distinct particular boundaries once it’s observed (“measured” is the technical term) by some observer.

-It’s exactly the same way that a Lévi-Strauss observer reads a text sprinkled with empty-signifiers, automatically providing personal meaning to fill up the half-emptiness – and thus finding the text to be coherent and meaningful.
-(But they’re unaware of their own participation in the production of meaning.)
+It’s exactly the same way that a Lévi-Strauss observer reads a text sprinkled with the empty-signifiers, while automatically providing personal meaning to fill up the half-emptiness; and thus finding the text to be coherent and meaningful.
+So upon being viewed by an observer, the empty-signifier collapses conceptually into a particular distinct meaning.
+(And all the while the observer is unaware of their own participation in the production of meaning.)
+Pataphysics takes careful deliberate aim at this interesting and opportune situation.

-Additionally, and of equal significance: the unexpected discovery by physicists of surprisingly non-linear “quantum logic” does the same thing to the rational cause-and-effect logic of classical physics as pataphysics does in re-paradigming the classical rational structure of human language and perforce most of all other surliminal interpersonal communication and thought.
+And additionally of significance: the unexpected discovery by physicists of surprisingly non-linear “quantum logic” which does the same thing to the rational cause-and-effect logic of classical physics as pataphysics does in re-paradigming the classical rational structure of human language and perforce most of all other surliminal interpersonal communication and thought.

 It’s coincidentally interesting that the quantum particles getting the most press these days are the six-flavored, super-tiny, recently-discovered components of protons and neutrons, to which Murry Gell-Mann, a fan of Finnegan, gave the name quarks.